Local Authors

 |

-by letter extensively with the first governor of Massachusetts John Winthrop,
+conversed by extensively with the first governor of Massachusetts John

-resulted in all the correspondence between Howes and the governor being
+USA has resulted in all the correspondence between the Revd.
+Howes and the

-carefully preserved by the Massachusetts Historical Society and much of it is
+two governors being carefully preserved by the Massachusetts Historical

 Revd Dr Daniel Williams The Revd Williams had the reputation in